lantrix/scripts/README.md

 # scripts

-Bash scripts for useful stuff
+Bash scripts for image manipulation of exif data